MakeSchool-Tutorials/web-7-react-redux-tetris-app/P09-Message-Popup/content.md

 ---
-title: "Tetris - Message Popup"
+title: "Message Popup"
-slug: tetris-message-popup
+slug: message-popup
 ---

 The game will need to display messages about the game